 If you enjoyed using the newforest.gov.uk website, or if you had trouble with any part of it, please get in touch.

 - email us at firstname.lastname@example.org

 If you contact us with a complaint and you're not happy with our response you can contact the Equality Advisory and Support Service (EASS).

-This accessibility statement was created on 23 September 2020.
-It was last reviewed on 18 December 2020.
+This accessibility statement was prepared on 23 September 2020.
+It was last reviewed on 18 October 2022.